oVirt/ovirt-site/source/develop/release-management/features/storage/incremental-backup.md

    backup (using qcow2 format) can be included in an incremental backup.

-2. Backup application starts backup using oVirt API, specifying a VM id, optional previous backup id, and list of disks to backup.
+2. Backup application starts backup using oVirt API, specifying a VM id, optional previous checkpoint id, and list of disks to backup.
-   If previous backup uuid isn't specified, all data in the specified disks, at the point of the backup, will be included in the backup.
+   If previous checkpoint uuid isn't specified, all data in the specified disks, at the point of the backup, will be included in the backup (full backup).

 3. System prepares VM for backup.
 The VM may be running during the backup.